BRAIN-Lab-AI/Knowledge-Aware-Cross-Attention-for-Multimodal-Alzheimer-s-Diagnosis-from-Brain-MRI-/README.md

 ## What is the paper trying to do, and what are you planning to do?
 <div align="justify">
 The base reference paper <strong><i>(“Multistage Alignment and Fusion for Multimodal Multiclass Alzheimer’s Disease Diagnosis, MICCAI 2025”)</i></strong> proposes a novel multimodal framework that integrates T1-weighted MRI, tau PET, diffusion MRI-derived fiber orientation distributions, and Montreal Cognitive Assessment (MoCA) scores.
 Its primary contributions are: 1) A novel Swin-FOD model to extract order-balanced features from high-dimensional FOD data, 2) A two-stage contrastive learning framework to align MRI and PET features in a shared latent space, and 3) The use of a pre-trained TabPFN model to classify the fused multimodal features without needing fine-tuning.
-The model achieved ~73% accuracy on ADNI dataset (n=1147) for three-class classification, demonstrating significant improvement over existing methods and also provided Shapley analysis to quantify modality contributions.
+The model achieved ~73% accuracy on ADNI dataset (n=1147) for three-class classification, demonstrating significant improvement over existing methods and also provided Shapley analysis to quantify modality contributions.<br><br>

 Building on this, my project plans to extend the work by implementing a dynamic feature gating mechanism, fu and interpretability components.